dennyreiter/hass-mygaschevy/README.md

 # Home Assistant My Gas Chevrolet
 This is a modification of the My Chevrolet Integration from Home Assistant.
 While I do not has an electric vehicle (EV), I do have a gas Chrevolet that uses the My Chevrolet app.
-With a little bit of fiddling, it is possible to retrieve the gas-related inforation, so I can track my fuel economy, and how much gass I have left.
+With a little bit of fiddling, it is possible to retrieve the gas-related inforation, so I can track my fuel economy, and how much gas I have left.

 ## Installation
 1. Copy the `mygaschevy` folder to the `custom_components` folder in your Home Assistant configuration directory: